2 Nautical Days in Nice

 Michelle Et Julien’s Airbnb

-If you’re seeking a reasonably priced accommodation located a stone’s throw away from the center of town, look no further than the 4.9-star rated studio offered up by superhosts Michelle and Julien on Airbnb.
-Steps away from lively and colorful Place Massena, this fully renovated and spacious studio will make the perfect base for you to discover Nice.
+If you’re seeking a reasonably priced accommodation located a stone’s throw away from the center of town, look no further than the 4.9-star rated studio offered by superhosts Michelle and Julien on Airbnb.
+Steps away from lively and colorful Place Massena, this fully renovated, spacious studio will make the perfect base from which you can discover Nice.

 Nice Hotel Cote D'Azur